Pointe-à-Pitre

-Pointe-à-Pitre ([pwɛ̃tapitʁ]; Pwentapit, [pwɛ̃tapit], or simply Lapwent, [lapwɛ̃t]) is the second largest (most populous) city of Guadeloupe after Les Abymes.
-Guadeloupe is an overseas region and department of France located in the Lesser Antilles, of which it is a sous-préfecture, being the seat of the Arrondissement of Pointe-à-Pitre.
+Pointe-à-Pitre ([pwɛ̃tapitʁ]; Pwentapit, [pwɛ̃tapit], or simply Lapwent, [lapwɛ̃t]) is the second most populous commune of Guadeloupe (after Les Abymes).
+Guadeloupe is an overseas region and department of France located in the Lesser Antilles, of which it is a sous-préfecture, being the seat of the arrondissement of Pointe-à-Pitre.

 Although Pointe-à-Pitre is not Guadeloupe's administrative capital (that distinction goes to Basse-Terre), it is nonetheless the region's economic capital.
 The inhabitants are called "Pointois".
 In 2018, it had a population of 15,410 in the city (commune) of Pointe-à-Pitre proper and 250,952 inhabitants in the urban unit Pointe-à-Pitre–Les Abymes.
 It is part of the metropolitan area of Les Abymes.

 Pointe-à-Pitre International Airport, Guadeloupe's main international airport, is located 3 km north of downtown Pointe-à-Pitre in the commune of Les Abymes.

-Harry Durimel is the current mayor of Pointe-à-Pitre.
+The current mayor of Pointe-à-Pitre is Harry Durimel.